joewarth/close_ratio_shiny_dashboard/faq.md

 ## Git Repository

-All code for developing this dashboard can be found in the accompanying [github repository](https://github.com/joewarth/close_ratio_shiny_dashboard).
+All code for developing this dashboard can be found in the accompanying <a href="https://github.com/joewarth/close_ratio_shiny_dashboard" target="_blank" rel="noopener noreferrer">github repository</a>.

 ## Author